-Unprecedented accomplishment: the famous photographer Sebastião Salgado has succeeded in planting 2.5 million trees on his parents’ farm in his native Brazil.
-He showed that it is possible to save the rainforest.
+The famous photographer Sebastião Salgado has succeeded in planting 2.5 million trees on his parents’ farm in his native Brazil.
 He now wants to share his experience with KfW, which is working on a new reforestation project in Brazil.
-In a video interview with KfW Stories, Sebastião Salgado talks about the most important project of his life.
 KfW Senior Project Manager Karim ould Chih reports on KfW’s involvement in Brazil and the fight against deforestation.

 About Mr ould Chih

 Karim ould Chih works as KfW Project Manager in Brazil.

 Mr ould Chih, Brazil is currently facing criticism for slowing progress in climate change mitigation rather than pioneering it.
 This was not the case just recently?